Home

 Memory requirements for a desktop computer

-256MB is now considered by some people as the minimum computer memory configuration but you can get by with 256MB for light tasks such as word processing, e-mail and basic multimedia.
+2GB is now considered the minimum memory for light tasks such as word processing, email and web surfing.

-In addition to the above tasks, if you are multi-tasking such as doing spreadsheets and some graphics simultaneously, you should consider getting at least 512MB.
+In addition to the above tasks, if you are multi-tasking such as doing spreadsheets and some graphics simultaneously, you should consider upgrading to 4GB.

 If there is a shortage of memory (RAM), the system will revert to a memory management technique called 'swapping' or virtual memory.